• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

-Slice your onion into thin strips and set aside.
-Then core and slice your cabbage into thin strips.
-I like to use the slicing blade of my food processor to do this.
+To begin, slice your onion into thin strips and set aside.
+Then, core and slice your cabbage into thin strips.
+I like to use the slicing blade of my food processor (similar) to do this.
 Zip, zip and it’s done.

 In a deep skillet, caramelize your onion in butter.
 This will take about ten minutes to get a nice caramelization over a medium heat.
-Season with salt, pepper, and garlic powder.
+And season with salt, pepper, and garlic powder.

 Slice onions & cabbage.
 Then caramelize onions.

 Ooh, look at that nice caramelization in the bottom of the skillet.
-Scrape that up with your spatula and mix it in.
+Be sure to scrape that up with your spatula and mix it in.
 That’s where the flavor is.
 It will come into our sauce and make it very scrumptious.

 Nice caramelization in the bottom of the skillet.
 Scrape that up with your spatula.